-Eaquals began work on an Academic Management Competences Framework in Q3 of 2019 and this continued through 2020.
-George Pickering is the Project Lead and supported by project members Maureen McGarvey, Martyn Clarke, Inma Molina, Nergis Uyan, Ania Kolbuszewska and Gillian Davidson.
-The project aims to follow on from the Eaquals Teacher Development Framework and provide a framework that is a practical tool which will be of use for those moving into academic management positions and those currently working at that level.
-The project was piloted in November 2020 and final review was completed with a view to launching the framework in Q1 of 2021.
+Eaquals launched the Academic Management Competences Framework at the annual conference in Belfast in October 2021.
+George Pickering was the Project Lead and supported by project members Maureen McGarvey, Martyn Clarke, Inma Molina, Nergis Uyan, Ania Kolbuszewska and Gillian Davidson.
+The project followed on from the Eaquals Teacher Development Framework and provides a framework that is a practical tool of use for those moving into academic management positions and those currently working at that level.
+The framework and supporting excel tools can be downloaded from the Eaquals website.